ALE (company): History

-ALE, which is an acronym of Abnormal Load Engineering, was founded in 1983 in the UK.
+ALE, which is an abbreviation of Abnormal Load Engineering, was founded in 1983 in the UK.
 The company currently operates in numerous countries and has over 40 branches around the world.
 The global headquarters is based in Hixon, Staffordshire, UK.
 The Research and Development (R&D) division is based in Breda, the Netherlands.

 ALE has acquired several companies over the years including Brambles Heavy Contracting in 2002, Alstom Distribution Services Division in 2005, UK-based John Gibson Projects in 2007 and the Dutch firm Conbit in 2017.

 The company has worked on several high-profile projects, including the Earls Court residential redevelopment, the RRS Sir David Attenborough polar research ship and Mordovia Arena, host for the 2018 FIFA World Cup.

 In 2017 ALE performed the largest single lift by a crane in the UK, involving a 1,500t portal beam on a site at Earls Court in London.
 The same year the company performed another global first, lifting a 3,000t module in Brazil.
 ALE transported the salvaged South Korean ferry, MV Sewol, using a record number of self-propelled modular transporter.

 In July 2019, Mammoet signed an agreement to acquire ALE due to the intention of the second generation of owners not to continue with the business.
 The acquisition was completed in January 2020.